cockpit-project/cockpit-podman/HACKING.md

 Cockpit uses [Stylelint](https://stylelint.io/) to automatically check CSS code style in `.css` and `scss` files.

-The linter is executed within every build as a webpack preloader.
+styleint is executed within every build.

 For developer convenience, the Stylelint can be started explicitly by: